 Until now, we have been talking about connections from required to provided ports, i.e. ports having different roles.
 These connections are sometimes called "assembly connections" in the literature, for example [OMG, 2011b].
 When the connections have first-class status, then the literature talks about "assembling connectors".
 From time to time, software architects need to bind port of the same role.
 For example, when the facade pattern [Arnout, 2004] is used in the component-based context, then it is needed to pass invocations from provided ports of a facade component to provided ports of its internal components.
 To bind ports of the same role, i.e. provided to provided or required to required, the "delegation connections" [OMG, 2011b] link the external contract of a component (as specified by its ports) to the realization of that behavior.
 Delegation connections represent the forwarding of invocations.
 A delegation connection is a declaration that behavior that is available on a component instance is not actually realized by that component itself, but by its internal components Delegation can be used to model the hierarchical decomposition of behavior, where services provided by a component may ultimately be realized by one that is nested multiple levels deep within it.
-Required-to-required delegation can be used to export requirements of an internal component of a component to required ports of the component.
+Required-to-required delegation can be used to export requirements of an internal component of a component of a component to required by one that is nested multiple levels deep within it.